ggandor/leap.nvim/README.md

 Leap's default motions allow you to jump to any positions in the visible editor area by entering a 2-character search pattern, and then potentially a label character to pick your target from multiple matches, in a manner similar to Sneak.
-The novel idea in Leap is its "clairvoyant" ability: you get a **live preview** of the target labels - by mapping possible futures, Leap can show you which key(s) you will need to press _before_ you actually need to do that.
+The main novel idea in Leap is its "clairvoyant" ability: you get a **live preview** of the target labels - by mapping possible futures, Leap can show you which key(s) you will need to press _before_ you actually need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).